sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 The following describes the general rules and processes for encoding data using CDDL representation.
 Prior familiarity with CBOR and CDDL concepts will be helpful in understanding this CoSWID specification.

-This section describes the rules by which a CoSWID is represented in the CDDL structure.
+This section describes the conventions by which a CoSWID is represented in the CDDL structure.
 The CamelCase {{CamelCase}} notation used in the XML schema definition is changed to a hyphen-separated notation {{KebabCase}} (e.g. ResourceCollection is named resource-collection) in the CoSWID CDDL specification.
 This deviation from the original notation used in the XML representation reduces ambiguity when referencing certain attributes in corresponding textual descriptions.
 An attribute referred to by its name in CamelCase